Gowtham-C-R/Portfolio/Readme.md

 </p>

 #### Description:
   Developed a forecasting model for a financial services client to predict sales trends and optimize resource allocation.
+The model utilized historical sales data, external factors, and seasonality patterns to generate accurate sales projections.

 #### Key Achievements:
   - Improved forecasting accuracy by 20%.
   - Presented actionable insights to senior management to optimize budget allocation and sales strategies.